Assa Abloy

-Assa Abloy AB is a Swedish Group whose offerings include products and services related to locks, doors, gates, and entrance automation.
-Related products and services include controlling access and confirming identities with keys, cards, tags, mobile, and biometric identity verification systems.
+Assa Abloy AB is a Swedish company that sells products and services related to locks, doors, gates, and entrance automation, as well as controlling access and confirming identities with keys, cards, tags, mobile, and biometric identity verification systems.

 The company was formed in 1994, when Assa AB was separated from Swedish security firm Securitas AB.
 Shortly thereafter, Assa AB merged with the Finnish high security lock manufacturer Abloy Oy (based in Joensuu, a then subsidiary of the Finnish company Wärtsilä).
 The company was introduced to the Stockholm Stock Exchange later the same year.
 Assa Abloy has since made over 300 acquisitions including Yale, Chubb Locks, Medeco in the United States, Mul-T-Lock in Israel and Fichet-Bauche in France.
-Its two largest shareholders are Latour and Melker Schörling AB.
+Its two largest shareholders are Investment AB Latour and Melker Schörling AB.

 Name

 Assa Abloy was founded at the merger of the two companies Assa and Abloy in 1994.
 Assa stands for August Stenman Stenman August.
 The name Abloy comes from a contraction of the Swedish Finnish bilingual name Ab Låsfabriken Lukkotehdas Oy, meaning literally Corp.
 Lock Factory Lock Factory Corp. (first Corp. and Låsfabriken from Swedish, last Lukkotehdas and Corp. from Finnish).
 In 1919 the company was renamed Aktiebolag Lukko Osakeyhtiö, understood word for word as Corp.
 Lock Corp.